ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 Go to your fork of the [GitHub Sandbox Repository](https://github.com/ProjectPythia/github-sandbox).
 One fast way to get to your fork, is to click the "fork" button and then follow the link underneath the message, "You've already forked github-sandbox."

-When you've navigated to your fork, you should see a message box alerting you that your branch `newbranch` had recent changes with the option to generate an open pull request.
-This pull request would take the changes from your `newbranch` branch and suggest them for the original upstream ProjectPythia github-sandbox repository.
+When you've navigated to your fork, you should see a message box alerting you that your branch `branchA` had recent changes with the option to generate an open Pull Request.
+This Pull Request would take the changes from your `branchA` branch and suggest them for the original upstream ProjectPythia github-sandbox repository.
 You'll also notice that you are on branch `main`, but that there are now 2 branches.

 ![GitHub](../../images/8-github.png)